Open-Coding-Society/GameHub/navigation/Minigames/tower.md

 </style>

 <div id="towerTitle">Tower Defense Game</div>
 <div id="towerDesc">Spend money to place monkeys down and protect the balloons from making it to the end!
-Click on troops to upgrade them and make them stronger!</div>
+Click on troops to upgrade them and make them stronger!
+(Level 10 is max level)</div>
 <div id="statusBar">
   <span id="moneyDisplay">Money: $1000</span>
   <span id="healthDisplay">Health: 20</span>